14Og/magic_enum/README.md

 Header-only C++17 library provides static reflection for enums, work with any enum type without any macro or boilerplate code.

-If you like this project, please consider donating to one of the funds that help victims of the war in Ukraine: https://u24.gov.ua.

 ## Documentation

 * [Reference](doc/reference.md)